Brazil police arrest Lula minister in bribery scandal

 Lima said the bribery and kickback scheme began during the Lula administration, and there was no evidence of involvement by former Petrobras Chief Executive Officer Graça Foster, whom Rousseff had appointed.

-Dirceu’s lawyer, Roberto Podval, said at a news conference on Monday that he would appeal his client’s imprisonment and said he was being treated like “today’s scapegoat”.

-Dirceu was arrested early on Monday in Brasilia.
-By late afternoon, the Supreme Court approved his transfer to Curitiba, where the Petrobras graft investigation is centered in southern Brazil.
+Dirceu’s lawyer was not immediately available for comment.
+Dirceu was arrested in Brasilia, and police were waiting for Supreme Court approval to transfer him to Curitiba, the epicenter of the investigation in southern Brazil.

 Lima said Dirceu was responsible for hiring two ex-Petrobras executives involved in the scandal, former refining and supply chief Paulo Roberto Costa and former head of engineering and services Renato Duque.